-b. (ii) Research uUnder pPrograms of the Arkansas Science and Technology Authority Division of Science and Technology of the Arkansas Economic Development Commission - Act 182 of 2003, as amended, § 15-4-2708(d)(1)(B).
+(ii) Research Under Programs of the Division of Science and Technology of the Arkansas Economic Development Commission - Act 182 of 2003, as amended, § 15-4-2708(d)(1)(B).

-The company business must apply to the Commission in order to qualify for the income tax credit for research under programs of the Arkansas Science and Technology Authority Division of Science and Technology of the Arkansas Economic Development Commission.
+The business must apply to the Commission to qualify for the income tax credit for research under programs of the Division of Science and Technology of the Arkansas Economic Development Commission.
 The application for this income tax credit shall include a project plan, which clearly identifies the intent of the project, the expenditures planned, the start and end dates of the project, and an estimate of total project costs.
-The Authority Division of Science and Technology of the Arkansas Economic Development Commission specifies the application format for its programs.
+The Division of Science and Technology of the Arkansas Economic Development Commission specifies the application format for its programs.
 The tax credit may be earned for the first five (5) years following the signing of a financial incentive agreement with the Commission.
 The income tax credit earned cannot offset more than one hundred percent (100%) of a business's income tax liability in any one (1) tax year and the benefits can be carried forward for nine (9) years beyond the tax year in which they were earned or until exhausted, whichever occurs first.
-The maximum tax credit that may be claimed by a company business under this program is fifty thousand dollars (\$50,000) per tax year.
+The maximum tax credit that may be claimed by a business under this program is fifty thousand dollars (\$50,000) per tax year.

-To claim a credit earned through this incentive, the company business shall file the Certificate of Tax Credit issued by the Arkansas Science and Technology Authority Commission with the tax return on which the credit is first claimed.
+To claim a credit earned through this incentive, the business shall file the Certificate of Tax Credit issued by the Commission with the tax return on which the credit is first claimed.

-Example: A new medical device company business had only a few assets and employees and it did not qualify for any of the other research and development incentives.
-As a start-up company business, it had been seeking outside investors in its revolutionary circulatory system implant.
-The company business received a three thousand dollar (\$3,000) technology transfer assistance grant from the Arkansas Science and Technology Authority Division of Science and Technology of the Arkansas Economic Development Commission to help the company business prepare its first Small Business Innovation Research (SBIR) proposal to a federal agency.
-As part of its assistance to the company business, the Authority's Division's staff encouraged the company business to prepare an application and project plan (which was actually the company's business's commercialization and business plan) for the research and development incentive under programs of the Authority Division.
-The application and project plan were approved by the Commission and became the five-year financial incentive agreement with the company business.
-The agreement includes a timetable for commercializing the company's business's technology that would begin with the notice of the SBIR phase I award.
+Example: A new medical device business had only a few assets and employees and it did not qualify for any of the other research and development incentives.
+As a start-up business, it had been seeking outside investors in its revolutionary circulatory system implant.
+The business received a three thousand dollar (\$3,000) technology transfer assistance grant from the Division of Science and Technology of the Arkansas Economic Development Commission to help the business prepare its first Small Business Innovation Research (SBIR) proposal to a federal agency.
+As part of its assistance to the business the Division's staff encouraged the business to prepare an application and project plan (which was actually the business's commercialization and business plan) for the research and development incentive under programs of the Division.
+The application and project plan were approved by the Commission and became the five-year financial incentive agreement with the business.
+The agreement includes a timetable for commercializing the business's technology that would begin with the notice of the SBIR phase I award.

-The financial incentive agreement includes a twenty thousand dollar (\$20,000) university research project under the Authority's Division's Applied Research Grant Program in support of the phase I SBIR effort, a fifty thousand dollar (\$50,000) product development project under the Authority's Technology Development Program, one hundred eighty thousand dollars (\$180,000) under the Authority's Applied Research Grant and Technology Development Programs in support of a future SBIR phase II award, and a three hundred thousand dollar (\$300,000) investment under the Authority's Seed Capital Investment Program in support of SBIR phase III.
-Qualification for tax credit consideration for these R&D activities is contingent on the company's business's performance under the federal SBIR program and decisions to fund phase I and II projects by the federal agency.
+The financial incentive agreement includes a twenty thousand dollar (\$20,000) university research project under the Division's Applied Research Grant Program in support of the phase I SBIR effort, a fifty thousand dollar (\$50,000) product development project under the Technology Development Program, one hundred eighty thousand dollars (\$180,000) under the Applied Research Grant and Technology Development Programs in support of a future SBIR phase II award, and a three hundred thousand dollar (\$300,000) investment under the Seed Capital Investment Program in support of SBIR phase III.
+Qualification for tax credit consideration for these R&D activities is contingent on the business's performance under the federal SBIR program and decisions to fund phase I and II projects by the federal agency.
 It is also dependent on raising risk capital investments from individual investors who must decide that the potential benefit from sales of the implant is worth the risk.